 Do I need life insurance?

-The question of who needs life insurance is very personal, but it can make all the difference if it means that your policy can financially safeguard a loved one, business, or charity you care about in the event of your death.
+The question of who needs life insurance is very personal, but buying coverage could make a huge difference to your survivors if you died unexpectedly.
+Your policy could financially safeguard a loved one, business, or charity you care about after your death.

 According to Stafford, some of the main reasons to buy life insurance include: